langchain-ai/langgraph/docs/docs/cloud/deployment/cloud.md

     1. `Deployment details`
         1. Select `Import from GitHub` and follow the GitHub OAuth workflow to install and authorize LangChain's `hosted-langserve` GitHub app to  access the selected repositories.
 After installation is complete, return to the `Create New Deployment` panel and select the GitHub repository to deploy from the dropdown menu.
         1. Specify a name for the deployment.
         1. Specify the full path to the [LangGraph API config file](../reference/cli.md#configuration-file) including the file name.
-For example, if the file `langgraph.json` is in the root of the respository, simply specify `langgraph.json`.
+For example, if the file `langgraph.json` is in the root of the repository, simply specify `langgraph.json`.
         1. Specify the desired `git` reference (e.g. branch name).
 For example, different branches of the repository can be deployed.
     1. Select the desired `Deployment Type`.
         1. `Development` deployments are meant for non-production use cases and are provisioned with minimal resources.